meshplay/meshplay/docs/pages/project/contributing/contributing.md

 type: project
 category: contributing
 list: exclude
-abstract: How to contribute to the Meshery project and any of its components.
+abstract: How to contribute to the Meshplay project and any of its components.
 ---

 Please do!
-Thanks for your help! 🎈 Meshery is community-built and welcomes collaboration.
-Contributors are expected to adhere to the [CNCF's Code of Conduct](https://github.com/meshery/meshery/blob/master/CODE_OF_CONDUCT.md).
+Thanks for your help! 🎈 Meshplay is community-built and welcomes collaboration.
+Contributors are expected to adhere to the [CNCF's Code of Conduct](https://github.com/meshplay/meshplay/blob/master/CODE_OF_CONDUCT.md).

 # Contributing Guides